 It’s illegal to drive your car on the roads without valid insurance.
 You should get insurance that covers your car at your home address and with yourself as the main driver.
 The penalty for driving without insurance is quite strict, and you may even face imprisonment.

 Finally, are your registration plates legal?
 If you’ve still got the factory plates, then you should have nothing to worry about, but there are a few factors to keep in mind if you have or are thinking of getting private 3D registration plates.
-You’ll need to make sure that your new 3D plates are registered to your vehicle with the DVLA and if you haven’t gone for dateless plates, they should not make your car appear newer than it is.
+You’ll need to make sure that your new 3D number plates are registered to your vehicle with the DVLA and if you haven’t gone for dateless plates, they should not make your car appear newer than it is.
 Unfortunately, this means you can’t put ‘20’ 3D gel plates on a 2010 plate car!
 If in doubt, head to Number 1 Plates where you can customise and purchase your new private plates and find out more about what’s allowed and what isn’t.

 Whether you’re buying a new car or just want to make sure that yours is above board, these are the basic legal requirements for driving in the UK.